from FPGA Design Elements by Charles Eric LaForest, PhD., GateForge Consulting Ltd.

-You can design plain synchronous logic and be cocksure it'll work (and you'd be right)...or you can design Clock Domain Crossing (CDC) logic, and always be full of doubt.
+You can design plain synchronous logic driven by a single clock and be certain it'll work (and you'd be right)...or you can design Clock Domain Crossing (CDC) logic, and always be full of doubt.
 CDC logic is a well-understood, but subtle design problem.
-There are many ways to get it slightly wrong, causing intermittent failures, or ending up with a design that complicates things and reduces performance (as I discover here).
+There are many ways to get it slightly wrong, causing intermittent failures, or ending up with a design that complicates things and reduces performance.

 Normally, digital logic works in a bistable mode: it's either in a high state or low state, glossing over the fact that it takes time to move from one state to the other.
 But so long as we sample states (e.g.: latch a signal) far from those transitions, the assumption holds and everything remains bistable.